 Step 2.
 Sign your declaration in front of a witness aged over 18 years.

 Step 3.
 Submit the declaration to the Construction Contracts Registrar.

 Step 4.
 Pay the registration fee of 115 revenue units.
-To find out more about revenue units, including their current dollar value, go to the Department of Treasury and Finance website.
+Find out more about revenue units.